Skip to product information

 This signed paperback bundle is NOT AVAILABLE ANYWHERE ELSE!

-Two complete ebooks featuring steamy hockey romances.
+Three complete ebooks featuring steamy hockey romances.

 I accidentally bid on a date with hockey star Rake Hanson, AKA Mr. Puck-Head, at a charity auction.
 Now I’m stuck with him.